asvin-io/asvin-docs/docs/source/key-concepts/asvin-model.rst

 Customer Platform
 #################

-Asvin provides a user freindly customer platform to abstract the complexities of the background processes this customer platform enables users to register devices, setup & schedule firmware rollouts, group actions on registered devices, blacklisting of devices etc.
+Asvin provides a user friendly customer platform to abstract the complexities of the background processes this customer platform enables users to register devices, setup & schedule firmware rollouts, group actions on registered devices, blacklisting of devices etc.